 According to Theorem \ref{thm:uniform_EE_stab}, the UEE in the network actSIS model can lose stability.
 We illustrate the relationship between this property and the degree of the communication graph in Fig. \ref{fig:g}.
 We plot \eqref{eq:stab_cond} for a fixed $A$ and six representative choices of $\hat{A}$.
 When $\hat{d}$ is large, $g(p)$ remains negative for all $p \in (0,1)$, which means by Theorem \ref{thm:uniform_EE_stab} that the UEE remains stable for all $\bar\beta> \bar\beta^*$.
 However, when $\hat{A}$ is sparse, $g(p)$ crosses zero and the origin loses stability.
 This property is relatively unaffected by the degree of the contact graph, as the curves are only slightly perturbed between a sparse and dense choice of contact graph.
 In Fig. \ref{fig:beta2} we compute the critical value $\bar\beta_2$ across many simulation trials with randomly generated $A$, $\hat{A}$.
-We observe that for the parameter range within which the UEE loses stability, the average value of $\bar\beta_2$, as well as the variance of $\bar\beta_2$, increases with the communication degree $\hat{d}$.
-The exact properties of these relationships may change based on the choice of risk aversion strategy $\alpha$, and we leave quantifying them to future work.
-Finally in Fig. \ref{fig:EEbifurcation_beta} we contrast simulations of \eqref{eq:pdot},\eqref{eq:phat} with $\bar\beta^* < \bar\beta < \bar\beta_2$ (left) and with $\bar\beta > \bar\beta_2$ (right).
+We observe that for the parameter range within which the UEE loses stability, the average value and variance of $\bar\beta_2$ increase with the communication degree $\hat{d}$.
+The exact properties of these relationships may change based on the choice of risk aversion strategy $\alpha$; we leave quantifying them to future work.

+In Fig. \ref{fig:EEbifurcation_beta} we contrast simulations of \eqref{eq:pdot},\eqref{eq:phat} with $\bar\beta^* < \bar\beta < \bar\beta_2$ (left) and with $\bar\beta > \bar\beta_2$ (right).
 Once the UEE loses stability, the network settles to a \textit{nonuniform state}.
 The average level of infection across the network remains close to its level at the UEE; however, different populations settle to different infection levels at steady-state.
 Interestingly, this heterogeneity emerges despite a high level of regularity in the parameters and network choice of the graph, and is often a direct consequence of the sparsity of communication.
 Due to this sparsity, some populations overestimate the average risk, and others underestimate it, which in turn translates to a nonuniform infection level across the network.